Black-Tiger-Company/CloudTiger/README.md

 Cloud Tiger embeds scripts and wraps Terraform and Ansible commands to provide the mechanism illustrated below :

+### Input

 The main input of Cloud Tiger is a YAML file called `config.yml` describing the infrastructure you want to create and the software you want to install on this infrastructure.

+### Creation of a Terraform folder

 First, Cloud Tiger makes use of its internal Terraform templates to create a dedicated (and autonomous) Terraform folder with its .tf files, as illustrated below :

 ![cloud_tiger](./doc/schemas/cloudtiger_logic_1.drawio.png)

+### Terraform Wrapper

-Then, Cloud Tiger wraps the Terraform commands to call the infrastructure provider (public or private cloud provider) to instantiate the resources described in `config.yml`, and collect the obtained output (including IP addresses of created VMs), as illustrated below :
+Then, Cloud Tiger
+- wraps the Terraform commands to call the infrastructure provider (public or private cloud provider) to instantiate the resources described in `config.yml`
+- collect the obtained output (including IP addresses of created VMs), as illustrated below :

+### Ansible Wrapper

 ![cloud_tiger](./doc/schemas/cloudtiger_logic_2.drawio.png)

-Once the infrastructures are created, Cloud Tiger wraps Ansible commands
+Once the infrastructures are created, Cloud Tiger wraps Ansible commands :

-First, Cloud Tiger parses the Terraform output to extract the IP addresses and generate the files needed by Ansible to operate (`envt.hosts`, `ssh.cfg`, `ansible.cfg`), as illustrated below.
-Cloud Tiger also creates a meta-Ansible playbook that will call all the playbooks and roles listed in `config.yml` on the VMs.
+First, Cloud Tiger
+- parses the Terraform output to extract the IP addresses and generate the files needed by Ansible to operate (`envt.hosts`, `ssh.cfg`, `ansible.cfg`), as illustrated below
+- creates a meta-Ansible playbook that will call all the playbooks and roles listed in `config.yml` on the VMs.

 ![cloud_tiger](./doc/schemas/cloudtiger_logic_3.drawio.png)